Wairimuk/hello-world/README.md

 {It consists of a single line of code to hep me work around git, github and vs code}

-## Setup/Installation Requirements

-- This is a great place
-- to list setup instructions
-- in a simple
-- easy-to-understand
-- format
-  {Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-Do I need to install any dependencies?
-How should I set up my databases?
-Is there other code this app depends on?}

 ## Known Bugs

 {There are no known bugs. }